justinperline/natgeocoverage/README.md

  <tr><td>Avg</td><td>153.4</td><td>5.7</td><td>144.7</td><td>3.0</td></tr>
   </tbody></table></p>

 So the bulk of Nat Geo's metadata is really in the photos, which I've yet to dig into.
-The title of the photo is the only information of use there and they are much shorter in length than article titles or abstracts (an average of 29 characters).
+The title of the photo is the only information immediately available and they are much shorter in length than article titles and abstracts (an average of 29 characters vs. 203).
 For the time being, that meant I'd focus solely on the 8,407 tagged articles spanning the last century.

+Examples of photo title:
+`Babasaki Gate , Tokyo , Japan`

+Example of article title and abstract:
+`Ascension Island, an Engineering Victory : Located halfway between South America and Africa, the tiny, bird-covered volcanic island of Ascension is a vital military refueling station with an airfield.`